 - Paper plate, uncoated (the super cheap kind found at your grocer or Costco)

 *The above product links are referrals.
 If you click through and take action, I’ll be compensated a small amount, at no extra expense to you.

-- Trace the drawing with a black permanent marker.
+- Trace with a black Sharpie.
+Paint with watercolor.
+Add stripes.